Food and beverage

 Alcoholic Beverages

-If you have special events at which the primary attendances are donors/benefactors to the university and if the event does not have student attendance you may be able to serve alcoholic beverages.
-You need to apply for and be approved for Permit to Serve Alcoholic Beverages on Campus before any purchase of alcohol can take place.
-Before you apply for a permit read the following Insurance requirements to be familiar with your liability.
+If you have special events at which the primary attendances are donors/benefactors to the university and if the event does not have student attendance, you may be able to serve alcoholic beverages.
+You need to apply for and be approved for ASU Alcoholic Permit Request before any purchase of alcohol can take place.
+Read the following Insurance requirements to be familiar with your liability.

 You can never purchase alcohol, a bartending service or rent bar-ware or equipment with ASU funds (i.e. on a state or local accounts).